onurcanyurt/TorqueAndMoment_ARKit/README.md

 # TorqueAndMoment_ARKit

-<b>Uygulamada tork ve momentin ARKit uygulamalarında nasıl kullanılabileceği temel anlamda kullanılmıştır.</b>
+<b>Uygulamada, dönme momentinin(Tork) ARKit uygulamalarında nasıl kullanılabileceği belirtilmiştir.</b>

 Basically The torque specification they give is the maximum torque of the internal-combustion engine, which is usually a higher value than the actual torque on the wheels. </br>